EDUCBA

 4. Files and directories

-The first layer kernel deals with all the hardware connections all the applications and commands are associated with it.
+The first layer of the kernel manages all the hardware connections while it associates all the applications and commands.
 Hardware is the second layer.
-The third layer known as shell acts as the bridge between the user, user commands and predefined UNIX commands.
-Last but not the least files and directories can be concluded as the UNIX commands which will be UNIX programs in most cases.
+The third layer, known as the shell, acts as the bridge between the user, user commands, and predefined UNIX commands.
+Last but not least, files and directories can be considered UNIX commands, which are typically UNIX programs.
 The final layer is the user.
-This means the whole operating system is visible to the user from the shell itself
+This means the whole operating system is visible from the shell itself to the user.

 Let us know about each of them in detail: